sgluss/hugoSite/samHomePage/content/posts/AFM/2019/round3.md

 **Marc Salvisberg** at [FactoryPro](http://www.factorypro.com/) for turning around a same-day tune which made big-kid power and rode smooth as butter.
 **Jim and Nickie** at [Catalyst Reaction](https://www.crstuning.com/) for always supporting me, even when I do really dumb stuff like use a clip-style master link.
 [**Dave Moss**](https://davemosstuning.com/) for thinking of completely outside-the-box solutions to my ergonomics issues, making the bike more comfortable and easy to ride!

+## **Honorable Mentions**
+\#383 Robert McCoy for getting me hooked up with an 11th hour Will Morton built motor!
+\#966 Grant Cowan for helping me install aforementioned motor